 Psychotherapy, through gaining a deeper self-awareness can:

-During psychotherapy you and I will explore all aspects of your life; past and current relationships, early experiences, thoughts, feelings, anxieties, memories, dreams and fantasies.
+During psychotherapy we will explore all aspects of your life; past and current relationships, early experiences, thoughts, feelings, anxieties, memories, dreams and fantasies.

 Sessions take place once a week and last 50 minutes.
 I also work with some people twice weekly.